nhsconnect/FHIR-ADW-Messaging/Generation/Profile.ADW-AssessmentNoticeRejectResponse/CareConnect-Organization-1.md

-This Organization resource represents the organisation that employs the healthcare practitioner.
+This Organization profile represents the organisation that employs the healthcare practitioner.